qmkDuran/Crypto-Project/README.md

 # Crypto Investor

 This website is a front end project that that incorporates React and CSS.
-It shows the user the most up to date information on the top cyrptos in the market within the last 24 hours, 30 days, 3 months and year.
+It shows the user the most up to date information on the top cyrptos.
+The user can visit the site and click on the crypto of their choice and look at the last 24 hours, 30 days, 3 months and year for price changes.